majacQ/rails/guides/source/configuring.md

 * `i18n.callbacks`: In the development environment, sets up a `to_prepare` callback which will call `I18n.reload!` if any of the locales have changed since the last request.
 In production mode this callback will only run on the first request.

 * `active_support.deprecation_behavior`: Sets up deprecation reporting for environments, defaulting to `:log` for development, `:notify` for production, and `:stderr` for test.
 If a value isn't set for `config.active_support.deprecation` then this initializer will prompt the user to configure this line in the current environment's `config/environments` file.
 Can be set to an array of values.
+This initializer also sets up behaviors for disallowed deprecations, defaulting to `:raise` for development and test and `:log` for production.
+Disallowed deprecation warnings default to an empty array.

 * `active_support.initialize_time_zone`: Sets the default time zone for the application based on the `config.time_zone` setting, which defaults to "UTC".